 Chronic hypoxia can lead to cerebral hypoxia or brain hypoxia, which means that your brain cells could become seriously damaged within minutes.

 If you suspect hypoxia call your doctor immediately.
 For cerebral hypoxia, call 911.

 Improve Your Blood Oxygen Level

 Many doctors will prescribe oxygen therapy to help you receive enough oxygen and to improve your blood oxygen levels.
 Your doctor may also prescribe breathing exercises, diet and exercise changes, pulmonary rehabilitation and medications to help you breathe.
 Keeping a close eye on your blood oxygen level is important as well.
 Remember to see your doctor regularly even if you’re feeling well, so you and your doctor can work together.

 In combination with traditional treatments, many people with COPD and other chronic lung diseases have seen improvements to their pulmonary function after cellular therapy.
 A relatively new treatment, cellular therapy works to promote healing from within the lungs, potentially improving lung function.
 In fact, many patients report coming off or significantly reducing their oxygen therapy use after treatment.
-If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about your options, contact us at the Lung Institute at (855) 621-1526.
+If you or a loved one has COPD, emphysema, pulmonary fibrosis or another chronic lung disease and would like to learn more about your options, contact us at the Lung Health Institute at (855) 621-1526.